 Minimum ages and rules for learner drivers and riders

-Before you learn to drive or ride a new vehicle, make sure you know about the rules and restrictions that apply to you.
+Before you learn to drive or ride a new vehicle, make sure you know the rules and restrictions that apply to you.
 Different vehicles have different minimum ages and restrictions.

 Rules for learner drivers